AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Tenant.md

 # Tenant

-An OCS Customer Tenant Account
+APIs to manage an OCS Customer Tenant Account.

 ## Properties